 Choosing an egg donor is one of the first big decisions you'll need to make as a dad-to-be pursuing surrogacy.
 Let's explore how to navigate this important step towards fatherhood.

 Does the "perfect" egg donor exist?

 VIDEO: Dr. Mark Leondires explains the basics of choosing an egg donor.

-As a same-sex couple or single man moving forward with surrogacy, picking an egg donor is a permanent and important decision - after all, this person will contribute their genes to your future child’s genetic makeup.
+As a same-sex couple or single man moving forward with surrogacy, picking an egg donor is a permanent and important decision - after all, this person will contribute their genes to 50 percent of your future child’s genetic makeup.

 Who will be my egg donor?